zmievsa/cadwyn/docs/reference.md

 * `cadwyn generate-code-for-versioned-packages path.to.latest.package path.to.version.bundle:my_version_bundle`
 * `cadwyn generate-code-for-versioned-packages path.to.latest.package path.to.version.bundle:func_that_returns_version_bundle`

+##### **Note**

+* You wouldn't use the system path style for both arguments.
+Instead, imagine that you are importing these modules in python -- that's the way you want to write down the paths.
+* Take a look at how we point to our version bundle.
+We use ":" to say that it's a variable within the specified module

 ### Version checks

 Run  `cadwyn --version`  to check current version of Cadwyn